gowenrw/titanawx/README-AWX-install-notes.md

-# AWX on Ubuntu focal installation notes
+# AWX on Ubuntu focal manual installation notes

 These are my notes from manual installation of AWX using AWX operator and k8s.